Skip to main content

 Why It Matters

-Risk management is fundamental to responsible programme design and delivery.
-Programmes operate in complex environments where external shocks, economic downturns, policy changes, conflict, natural disasters, staff turnover, can derail planned activities and outcomes.
-Documenting risks at the outset allows programme teams to prepare contingency plans, allocate resources strategically, and respond faster when risks materialize.
-A well-maintained risk register also demonstrates due diligence to donors and partners, building confidence in programme governance.
+Risk management is fundamental to responsible program design and delivery.
+Programs operate in complex environments where external shocks - economic downturns, policy changes, conflict, natural disasters, staff turnover - can derail planned activities and outcomes.
+Documenting risks at the outset allows program teams to prepare contingency plans, allocate resources strategically, and respond faster when risks materialize.
+A well-maintained risk register also demonstrates due diligence to donors and partners, building confidence in program governance.

 In Practice